matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_3.1.0.rst

 *verticalalignment* kwargs, and used to ignore them with a warning.
 This behavior is deprecated and will throw an exception in a future version.

-Passing steps less than 1 or greater than 10 to `~ticker..MaxNLocator` used to result in undefined behavior.
+Passing steps less than 1 or greater than 10 to `~.ticker.MaxNLocator` used to result in undefined behavior.
 It now throws a `ValueError`.

 The signature of the (private) ``Axis._update_ticks`` has been changed to not